harrisonpim/harrisonpim.com/README.md

 ## Developing

 - Clone this repo
-- Run `yarn install --include=dev` to install dependencies.
+- Run `yarn` to install dependencies.
-- I use [the vercel cli](https://vercel.com/docs/cli) for local development.
-Run `vercel link` to link your local repo to the project on vercel
-- Run `vercel env pull` to populate a local `.env` file with dev versions of all of the project's secrets.
+- Run `yarn env` to link your local repo to the project on vercel and populate a local `.env` file with dev versions of all of the project's secrets.
-- Finally, run `vercel dev` to get a local version of the site running.
+- Finally, run `yarn dev` to get a local version of the site running.

 ## Deploying